The three golden rules of acceptance communication

 Three golden rules for effective communication

-1. Communicate on equal terms!
+1. Communicate on an equal footing!

-timely, clear and honest information builds trust.
+2. Create more transparency!
+Providing timely, clear and honest information builds trust.
 Project leaders and decision-makers would do well to keep stakeholders continuously updated on a project’s progress and to provide them with the information they need and can understand.
 We know from experience that when it comes to complex issues such as digitalisation or the energy transition, people need very comprehensive and reliable information.
 By sharing knowledge and disclosing information about a project, people are given the chance to form their own opinions.

 3. Allow participation!

 When those affected can help shape and support a process themselves, it is also more likely to gain acceptance.
-Participation can mean contributing to the content and having a say in the process, or it can involve financial participation in a project, such as in community-owned wind farms.
+Participation can mean contributing to the content and having a say in the process, or it can also involve financial participation in a project, such as in community-owned wind farms.
 The project sponsor or a company’s management board must be prepared to genuinely allow changes to the project to be made by those involved.

 Your contact person